 Qualifying conditions in Massachusetts include:

-Benefits of A Medical Marijuana Card in Massachusetts
+Benefits of a Massachusetts Medical Marijuana Card

 In a state where recreational marijuana is legal, a recurring question generally is why should a person go through the process of getting a medical marijuana card.
 There are plenty of reasons.